Friday, October 30, 2009

 My bones ache as I write this letter and I am stiff from sitting up all night waiting for you to resurrect from Club Pyramid.
 Why do you feel as though you must always be on exhibit?

-that you seem to have forgotten all the centuries we spent together.
+You are so wrapped up in yourself that you seem to have forgotten all the centuries we spent together.
 And lately you've been wound up so tight that I barely know you anymore.
 In reality, you are just a dried up old man who has no heart.

 It is sad to see our love decay, but I'm afraid it's time to split the sheets.